semaphoreci/docs/discounts_5cb8501f2c7d3a18ac7ac51f.md

 We will evaluate your request, and get back to you with an answer as soon as possible.

-## Educator accounts
+## Free educator accounts

-Individual educators currently teaching programming at accredited high schools, colleges, or universities — as well as any learn-to-code programs or bootcamps — are eligible for an educator account.
+Individual educators currently teaching programming at accredited high schools, colleges, or universities — as well as any learn-to-code programs or bootcamps — are eligible for a free account.

 Aside from regular $20 free credits per month, educators will get a certain amount of credits a year, depending on their status.

 In order to request educator account, please send us an email to [customersuccess@semaphoreci.com](mailto:customersuccess@semaphoreci.com)  from your .edu email address and/or a document that verifies your status of an educator.

+We will evaluate your request, and get back to you with an answer as soon as possible.

+## Research discounts

+Researchers or collaborators working on a project within an accredited institution whose purpose is related to learning, teaching, and/or training, although may not directly be involved in the teaching process, are eligible for a discount.

+To request research discount, please send us an email to [customersuccess@semaphoreci.com](mailto:customersuccess@semaphoreci.com) from your .edu email address and/or a document that verifies your status.

 We will evaluate your request, and get back to you with an answer as soon as possible.